Celebrate the Fourth of July with heritage‑patriotic decor, heartfelt memories, and a summer styled with heart—even in a season of health challenges.

 The Marble Topped Chest

-Simply moving a few pieces of furniture around can give your home a new look!
-By moving this chest to our dining room, I gained access to some additional storage options as well!
+Simply moving a few pieces of furniture around can give your home a new look.
+By moving this chest to our dining room, I gained access to some additional storage options as well.

 Before-

 The marble topped chest of drawers was my paternal grandfather’s.
 It is a great place to store matches and candles in case of a power outage.
 I also store extra batteries for the battery operated candles.
 The bottom area offers a place to store candle holders and some vintage glasses that belonged to my grandmother.
+Incorporating family pieces is a main stay of heritage patriotic home decor.

 This is obviously an old picture of the chest of drawers.
 The corner cabinet that you can see reflected in the mirror was re-painted and now looks like this: